lurchmath/earley-parser/docs/api-reference.md

 There are a few things to improve upon here.

- 1. We may combine rules that have the same left-hand side, just be listing the right-hand sides one after the other.
+ 1. We may combine rules that have the same left-hand side, just by listing the right-hand sides one after the other.
  1. We may express a one-element array containing a terminal by the regular expression alone, omitting the enclosing array.